-Performance ranges should be refined regularly as more data becomes available, in turn enabling more accurate strategy development and benchmarking.

-The ESMS documents must be treated as living documents, to be updated and refined within a continuous process of improvement.
+Performance ranges should be refined on a regular basis as more data becomes available, in turn enabling more accurate strategy development and benchmarking.
+It is important that the ESMS documents are treated as living documents, to be updated and refined within a continuous process of improvement.